freesunshine0316/neural-graph-to-seq-mp/README.md

 ### Pretrained model

 We releaes our recently pretrained model using gold plus 2M automatically-parsed AMRs [here](https://www.cs.rochester.edu/~lsong10/downloads/model_silver_2m.tgz).
 With this model, we observed a BLEU of *33.6*, which is higher than our paper-reported number of 33.0.
 The pretrained model with only gold data is [here](https://www.cs.rochester.edu/~lsong10/downloads/model_gold.tgz).
+It reports a test BLEU score of 23.3.

 ## Cite
 If you like our paper, please cite